Power BI Tools: Get and Transform Data (with M Programming) Course Outline

 , Excel Power Tools, or SQL Server Analysis Services (SSAS).
 While all three products have a very similar Power Query-related interface, the course will be taught using the Excel 2016 software.
 Users of Power BI and SQL Server should have no problems with the slight differences between products.

 This course is aimed at Excel power-users, Power BI BI professionals, and Excel power-users who have a general familiarity with Power Query but need more knowledge and experience to take it to its full potential.
-Our Advanced DAX Functions course is a great complement to this class and is also designed for users of Excel, Power BI or SQL Server.
+Our Essential Report Building Skills Using DAX course is a great complement to this class and is also designed for users of Excel, Power BI or SQL Server.
 For details on this companion course, go to

 While attendees do not need extensive prior experience with DAX formulas, it is recommended that they have taken either